When to fly

-April to May (excluding Easter) and early September to October (excluding the school half-term holidays).
-This is the best time to find cheap flights to London and a great time to visit, with fewer crowds, cheaper accommodation rates and better light bringing out the city's most photogenic side.
+Shoulder season is from April to May (excluding Easter) and early September to October.
+September/October is a great time of year to pick up cheap flights to London and it can be the best time to visit: fewer crowds, better hotel deals, and more light for photography and bringing out the scenery.

 As London is a four-season destination there's not much of an off-season.
 The weeks following Christmas and New Year until Easter are usually the best times to find cheap flights to London.